martin-ez/Embedded-Custom-Object-Detection/README.md

 A wrapper around Tensorflow's Object Detection API, which facilitates setting up object detection models, re-training them to any set of classes and running them on IoT and embedded devices like the Raspberry Pi.
 The project provides four utility scripts, which are easily configurable from a `config.json` configuration file.

-- **Setup.py:** Downloads and prepares models from Tensorflow's Detection Model Zoo to be use in inference.
+- **Setup.py:** Downloads and prepares models from Tensorflow's Detection Model Zoo to be used in inference.
 - **Dataset.py:** Converts a custom dataset, pre-labeled to PascalVOC format in XML files, to Tensorflow TFRecord format.
 - **Train.py:** Prepares and runs a training session to perform transfer learning from one pre-trained model to a new one using a custom dataset.
 - **Detect.py:** Runs a model to perform inference to an image or using a webcam videofeed.

 The following documentation will explain how to use each script and the options it provides.

-This was develop as part of a University of Los Andes project, that intends to create an interactive dashboard to monitor an aquaponics system.
-Using the tools provided, the dashboard will detect fishes and plants in the system to record their movement and growth over time.
+This was developed as part of a University of Los Andes project, that intends to create an interactive dashboard to monitor an aquaponics system.
+Using the tools provided, the dashboard will detect fish and plants in the system to record their movement and growth over time.

 ## Table of contents